Sergio0831/Sergio0831/README.md

 ## A passionate Front End Web Developer from Dublin.

-- 🧑‍🎓 I’m currently a student at CDETB Front End Web Developer Traineeship
-- 🌱 In parallel with a course, I'm learning Angular
+- 🎓 I completed a traineeship where I worked on developing web applications using **_JavaScript_** and **_React_**.
+- 💡 I love solving problems and building projects that make a difference.
+- 🌱 I’m currently learning **React Native** and exploring its ecosystem.
-- 🥅 2023 - 2024 Goals: Find my first Front End Web developer job
+- 🥅 2024 Goal: Find my first Front End Web developer job

 <br/>